 A Story To Our Journey

 - EMPOWERMENT: CSAGSS aims to capacitate and strengthen immigrant communities and youth in order to enable them to grow and contribute to the economy of Canada.

 - RESPECT: CSAGSS values diversity and multiculturalism, and aims to serve individuals and families with respect, regardless of their diverse ethnic, cultural and religious

 - EQUALITY: CSAGSS serves individuals with equity, and strongly believes in and upholds the principles of human rights by operating strictly within the framework of anti-discrimination and anti-oppression.

-- Promote cultural competencies and work in collaboration with for the well-being of South Asian and other immigrant communities
+- Promote cultural competencies and work in collaboration with for the well-being of all immigrant and refugee communities

 - Respond to the ever-growing needs of immigrant communities by seeking regular feedback and conducting evaluations